bazelbuild/rules_scala/README.md

 The dependency tracking method `ast` is experimental but so far proves to be better than the default for computing the direct dependencies for `plus-one` mode code.
 In the future we hope to make this the default for `plus-one` mode and remove the option altogether.

+To try it out you can use the following toolchain: `//scala:minimal_direct_source_deps`.

 ### [Experimental] Dependency mode

 There are three dependency modes.
 The reason for the multiple modes is that often `scalac` depends on jars which seem unnecessary at first glance.
 Hence, in order to reduce the need to please `scalac`, we provide the following options.